nyu-software-engineering/fall-2019-flight-scanner/.github/ISSUE_TEMPLATE/spike.md

 ---
 name: Spike
 about: An issue template for a spike (not related to a user story)
-title: Describe Spike Title
+title: Short description of spike here
-labels: ''
+labels: Spike
 assignees: ''

 ---

-## Description
+### Description
 <!-- Describe the spike and provide details of why it is necessary -->